 The requirements for study off-campus are as follows:

 Meeting these minimum qualifications does not necessarily entitle a student to participate in the program.
 A complete list of policies and procedures is found in the Off-Campus Programs Handbook.

 Transfer students must spend at least two semesters on the Albion campus and meet all other requirements before undertaking any off-campus study.

 Application deadlines are in mid-September for spring semester and mid-February for fall, academic year, and summer programs.
-Long before the application deadline, students can obtain information and consultation about off-campus programs from the Center for International Education (CIE) and from the faculty advisers to the individual programs.
+Long before the application deadline, students can obtain information and consultation about off-campus programs from the Center for International Education (CIE), the Career and Internship Center (CIC) for domestic programs, and from the faculty advisers to the individual programs.
 Students need to consider carefully how an off-campus program fits into their studies at Albion.
-All prospective off-campus study students must meet with the director of CIE.
+All prospective off-campus study students must meet with the director of CIE (for international programs) or the staff of CIC (for domestic programs).
 After selecting the appropriate off-campus program, a student then begins the application process.